-If you’re wondering how to build a kids chair, here is a step-by-step tutorial for a simple DIY Kids Chair.
-A friend of ours made this chair and took step-by-step photos so that we could share this project with you.
+If you’re wondering how to make a chair, here is a step-by-step tutorial for a simple DIY Kids Chair.
+A friend of ours made this child’s chair and took step-by-step photos so that we could share this project with you.

 Recently we shared another step-by-step tutorial for a DIY Bookshelf and we plan to continue to share more DIY basic carpentry projects for you here at 5 Minutes for Mom.